DataByPrecious/Python-Portfolio-Project/README.md

 ## 🛠️ License

-This project is licensed under the [MIT License](LICENSE).You are free to use, modify, and share this project with proper attribution
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution

 ---